onomondo/onomondo-eim/README.md

 authenticate eCO and PSMO responses.
 The order takes a `tagList` as input, which describes what kind of data to request.
 The exact meaning of the tags can be found in the aforementioned spec reference.

-To perfrm an eUICC data request, execute the following script like so:
+To perform an eUICC data request, execute the following script like so:
 ```
 ./tryme_euiccDataRequest.sh X 12345678900000000000000000001234
 ```